 Variants

-There are no characters/character sequences in Devanagari which can be created by using the characters permitted as per the [MSR] and look exactly alike.
+There are no characters/character sequences in Devanagari which can be created by using the characters permitted as per the [MSR] and that look exactly alike.
 However, Devanagari has ample cases of confusingly similar variants.
 The NBGP categorizes these confusingly similar variants in two groups.

 Group1: Confusing due to pure visual similarity